Obituary of Robert J. Allison

 Bob is survived by his and Evelyn’s children, Robert Allison and his wife Libby, Layne Allison and her partner Fred Parker, Karen Macomber and her husband Steven, and Kevin Allison and his wife Lori.
 He leaves their eleven grandchildren, Dawn, Benjamin, James, John, Sara, Joseph, Francis, Kristina, Daniel, Thomas, and Alyssa; their eighteen great-grandchildren; numerous nieces and nephews; and – Bob never met a stranger – many friends.

-Calling hours and memorial services to celebrate the lives of both Bob and Evelyn will be announced later and are currently being planned for the spring.
 Bob was all about family, so until then, he would be happy if you took your family out for ice cream.
 Hoist your cones and spoons in his honor and post a photo on Bob and Evelyn's Facebook page for him and all of us to enjoy.
 Memorial donations may be made to the Connecticut State Library for the Blind or the American Heart Association.
 For online condolences, please visit www.tierneyfuneralhome.com.